-This course examines current and emerging issues affecting nurses, nursing practice, patient care and strategies making a difference in the workplace.
-Students will attend the Missouri Nurses Association Biennial Convention, which includes continuing education sessions, House of Delegates meetings, issues, and research and finance forums.
+This course examines current and emerging issues affecting nurses, nursing practice, patient care, and strategies for thriving in the health care workforce.
+Students will attend the Missouri Nurses Association Biennial Convention, which includes continuing education sessions, House of Delegates meetings, issues, research, and finance forums.
+Prerequisite: Junior, senior, LPN, or RN status; or with permission of the instructor.